 The Resurrection of Our Lord Jesus Christ gives us salvation and eternal joy.
 But it is always beyond our human ability to "understand."

-The first two days of Bright Week, April 13th and 14th, commemorate events that offer other examples of the limits of human understanding.
+The first two days of Bright Week commemorate events that offer other examples of the limits of human understanding.
 In all these events God is working for us, but people fail, at least at first, to see what He is doing.

 So Jesus must ask them, "Was it not necessary that the Christ should suffer these things and enter into His glory?"
 He even calls them "foolish" and "slow of heart to believe all that the prophets have spoken."
 God's plan was laid out in the Old Testament prophecies, yet even the apostles do not immediately see its fulfillment in Jesus Christ.
 Once these two who meet Him on the road see Him break bread, they come to understand.

-On the 13th we read, in Acts 1: 12-17, the testimony of John the Baptist concerning Jesus Christ.
-The next day we read verses 21-26, and we see once again the failure of human understanding.
+During these days we read Acts 1: 12-17, the testimony of John the Baptist concerning Jesus Christ.
+We also read verses 21-26, and we see once again the failure of human understanding.
 John is peppered with questions: "Who are you?"
 "Are you Elijah?"
 "Why are you baptizing, if you are neither the Christ, nor Elijah, nor the prophet?"

 John tells them of the One whose sandal he is not worthy to untie, whose way he was sent to prepare.
 That role of preparation, of being the forerunner, is what God has planned for him.
 Soon after, some of John's followers will meet Christ, and they will understand.